JianguoASTAR/AVJnet/README.md

 In AVJ point detection, we design the convolutional-based feature extraction and elastic regression to detect AVJ points frame by frame of each CMR video.

-Then, in AVJ tracking, we adopt the Deep_SORT model to capture spatio-temporal continuity between frames and fine-tune the coordinate position of AVJ points.
+Then, in AVJ motion tracking, we adopt the Deep_SORT model to capture spatio-temporal continuity between frames and fine-tune the coordinate position of AVJ points.